JanssenProject/jans/docs/cedarling/patterns/annotation-response-shaping.md

 Ok(shape(rows, &masked, watermark))
 ```

+The starting values are easy to get wrong.
+A union starts from the empty set, which masks nothing,
+and a minimum starts from an unbounded ceiling, which limits nothing.
+Start there and a request that
+matches one permit carrying no `@row_limit` walks away with no row limit at all.
+This policy set can
+produce that: an elevated analyst querying a special-category dataset matches only
+`permit_query_special_category`, which masks a column and says nothing about volume.
+With the
+fallbacks anchored in the application, a missing annotation leaves the floor where it is instead of
+lifting it.

 Both loops fail closed, which is the point. `unwrap_or(DEFAULT_ROW_LIMIT)` on a value that failed to
 parse would silently widen the response, and treating any non-empty `@watermark` as true would let
 `@watermark("false")` turn watermarking on.
 An obligation the application cannot interpret is a